 During the construction phase, activities undertaken on site could potentially have some minor localised and short-term air quality impacts in proximity to the works.
 The construction phase will, for example, require a range of ancillary plant, vehicles, and non-road mobile machinery (NRMM) which will contribute to local dust and air pollutants.
-The main sources are likely to be dust generated by cold milling in preparation of carriageway resurfacing, as well as exhaust emissions from ancillary plant and vehicles.
-As a result, there is potential for impacts to local air quality.
+The main sources are likely to be dust generated by milling of the existing carriageway surface, as well as exhaust emissions from ancillary plant and vehicles.
+As a result, there is potential for dust, particulate matter, and exhaust emissions to be emitted to the atmosphere.

-However, considering the nature and duration of the scheme, along with implementation of mitigation detailed below, the proposed works impacts on local air quality levels during the construction period are assessed to be temporary, negligible adverse in magnitude.
+However, considering the nature of the scheme, and with implementation of mitigation detailed below, the proposed works impacts on local air quality levels during the construction period are assessed to be temporary negligible adverse in magnitude.